My first visit to Zenyoji’s chrysanthemums in 2021

 Photography there was very easy.
 As the courtyard was very spacious, I could quickly shoot between the people.
 And if someone got in the way, I moved to a less populated spot and returned later.
 Popular places like Yushima Tenjin are so different, where you might have to wait for ages at times for people to move.

-I can’t wait to go back again.
+I can’t wait to go back.
 Next time, it will be to look at the temple.
-It’s quite a large place with several halls, a bell, and a pagoda.
-Zenyoji will make quite an excellent article for this blog.
+It’s a large place with several halls, a bell, and a pagoda.
+Zenyoji will make an excellent article for this blog.
 And Tokyo tourism should be happy to have it too!